 Individual Performance Goals.
 In addition to the financial metrics described above, the annual incentive includes IPGs that are tailored to each executive's responsibilities and aligned with the Company's strategic goals.

 The executive officers proposed goals for their respective operations, which were reviewed by Mr. Haffner.
-The Committee then evaluated the proposals and made adjustments to develop the 2010 IPGs, which concern the following areas of responsibility:
+The Committee then evaluated the proposals and worked with Mr. Haffner to develop his IPGs.
+The 2012 IPGs covered the following areas of responsibility: